 If you are taking your dog on a longer car ride, you’ll need to stop for a bathroom break.
-Although some rest stops are equipped with bags, you should always carry a supply in your car.
+Although some rest stops are equipped with bags, you should always carry a supply of dog poop bags in your car.
 Many states have laws that require that you pick up after your pet and dispose of the waste—besides, it’s just good dog owner etiquette.
 Find out the other rules for being a responsible pet owner.

 A dog chew toy will help keep your pup busy in the back seat.
 “Dogs can get anxious sitting in a car,” Wright says.
 “If your dog has extra energy, a dog chew like a Nyla bone is a great way to stimulate his mind and keep him busy,”

 A favorite toy or game can help keep your pet occupied, so you can keep your eyes on the road.
 “I have three dogs and lots of experience of traveling with them in the car,” Wright says.
 “I always have toys and games on hand to keep them occupied.”
 An activity mat is a great choice since it’s flat and easy to store and offers different types of challenges.
 Read on for the 30 things your dog wishes you knew.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.